bitpay/bitcore-website/generated/bitcore-p2p/lib/pool.md

 <a name="Pool+_addConnectedPeer"></a>
 ### pool._addConnectedPeer(socket, addr)
-Adds a peer with a connected socket to the _connectedPeers object, and intializes the associated event handlers.
+Adds a peer with a connected socket to the _connectedPeers object, and initializes the associated event handlers.

 **Kind**: instance method of <code>[Pool](#Pool)</code>